rk-gamemods/7D2D-DecompilerScript/README.md

 # 7D2D Decompiler Script

-A PowerShell utility for decompiling 7 Days to Die game assemblies.
-Designed to help mod developers track code changes between game updates.
+A PowerShell utility for extracting 7 Days to Die game code and data files.
+Designed to help mod developers track ALL changes between game updates - both code and XML configs.

 ## Features

+- **Extracts everything** - Decompiled C# code AND XML config files
 - **Auto-detects** 7 Days to Die installation (common Steam paths)
 - **Git integration** - automatically tracks version history with commits
-- **Version diffing** - see exactly what changed between game updates
+- **Version diffing** - see exactly what changed between game updates (code + data)
 - **Non-destructive** - without git, creates versioned folders instead of overwriting
 - **Auto-installs** ILSpyCmd if not present
+- **Flexible** - can extract code only, data only, or both

 ## Quick Start